 5. Junk Bond Demand: The spread between yields on investment-grade bonds and junk bonds or high-yield bonds.
 Bond prices move in the opposite direction of yields.
 So when yields of higher-quality investment-grade bonds are climbing relative to yields on junkier debt, investors are seeking riskier assets.

 6. Market Volatility: The Cboe Volatility Index, also known as VIX, is designed to track investor expectations for volatility 30 days out.
 Rising expectations for stock market turbulence could be an indicator of fear.

-7. Safe Haven Demand: The difference in returns from stocks versus Treasures.
-How much investors are favoring riskier markets like equities versus safer assets like U.S. government bonds can indicate sentiment.
+7. Safe Haven Demand: The difference in returns from stocks versus Treasuries.
+How much investors are favoring riskier markets like equities versus relatively safe investments or assets, like U.S. government bonds, can indicate sentiment.

-On its website for the Fear and Greed Index, CNN gives a breakdown for how each indicator is faring.
+The Fear and Greed Index page on the CNN website breaks down how each indicator is faring at any given time.
 For instance, whether each measure is showing Extreme Fear, Fear, Neutral, Greed, or Extreme Greed among investors.

 “Stock Price Strength” might be showing Extreme Greed even as “Safe Haven Demand” is signaling Extreme Fear.

 Tracking the Fear and Greed Index Over Time